-A main protection against theft, however, is that no direct provider which receives payment.
+A main protection against theft, however, is that no direct 40 contact exists between the user's electronic money and the provider which receives payment.
 All transactions pass through the CIAS, which prevents any direct contact with untrusted servers, and thus any simple possibility of theft.

-Another main protection, however, lies in that the sums of money involved will typically be small.
-Internet users will 45 usually not purchase motorcars using Internet money, since there are better and safer ways to effect transactions involving large amounts of money.
-Most purchases over the Internet range between a few dollars to a few tens of dollars, or even above one hundred dollars.
-Since the amounts of money 50 involved in the transactions are very small, and, when operating according to the invention, the difficulty in organizing a theft is very great, there is no real incentive for theft, since no rewarding amounts can be stolen.
+Another main protection, however, lies in that the sums of 45 money involved will typically be small.
+Internet users will usually not purchase motorcars using Internet money, since there are better and safer ways to effect transactions involving large amounts of money.
+Most purchases over the Internet range between a few dollars to a few tens of dollars, or even 50 above one hundred dollars.
+Since the amounts of money involved in the transactions are very small, and, when operating according to the invention, the difficulty in organizing a theft is very great, there is no real incentive for theft, since no rewarding amounts can be stolen.

-However, using the method and system of the present 55 invention, transactions involving larger amounts of money can also be securely made.
+However, using the method and system of the present invention, transactions involving larger amounts of money can also be securely made.